 We often pride ourselves on being self-sufficient.
-Do-it-yourself projects abound, from painting the living room to building a deck.
+Do it yourself projects abound, from painting the living room to building a deck.
 People choose projects for reasons ranging from the pleasure of doing something themselves to saving money.
-But some DIY projects may cost the consumer more in the long run.
-Take estate planning, for example.
-Websites that offer forms for common legal documents seem like a bargain, but DIY estate planning can’t offer four important services.
+But some projects may cost the consumer more in the long run.
+Take do it yourself estate planning, for example.
+Websites that offer forms for common legal documents seem like a bargain, but that kind of estate planning can’t offer four important services.

 An experienced estate planning attorney will analyze a client’s information to come up with the best solutions for the client’s circumstances.

 For example, a 46 year old woman with two children, a real estate business, and a prized Pomeranian starts thinking about estate planning.
 A lawyer might advise she establish trusts for her children and her pet, then suggest a business succession plan.
 It’s also not too early to start looking at long-term care planning.
 She might even get tips on saving for her children’s college educations and how her estate plans might change if she remarries.
 She needs an attorney, not an algorithm.

 Estate planning is not one-size-fits-all.
 What works for one client may be a real problem for another.
 Do it yourself estate planning websites must be somewhat standardized.
 These sites cannot look you in the eye and get a real feel for your lifestyle and goals.